 What sort of precautions will exist in response to COVID-19?

-Each participant will be responsible for cleaning her own reusable plateware, flatware and glassware, and be responsible for cleaning them after meals.
+Each participant will provide her own reusable plateware, flatware and glassware, and be responsible for cleaning them after meals.
 Hand sanitizer and disinfectant wipes will be provided.
 We have a forehead thermometer for your peace of mind and ease of checking should you wish to monitor your temperature.

 What if I don’t have a buddy to attend with?

 Rest assured, that is part of the adventure.
 While some women attend Wild Women Tribe excursions with a friend, the majority are drawn SOLO to the chance to meet new women who enjoy outdoor pursuits, self development and overcoming challenges.
 Stepping into unknown territory and newness is part of the magical Wild Women Tribe formula — you will be in great hands and feel accomplished that you conquered your fears in the process!
 You’ll be pleasantly surprised by how quickly you form bonds of friendship and solidarity with a tribe of newfound, kickass women.

 Moab is about a 4 hour drive south from Salt Lake City (SLC) along Highway 15.
 Full driving directions will be sent upon confirmation of your attendance.
 Goose Island Campground is located about 20 min from Moab along the Colorado River up Highway 128 from the main junction heading into town.
 Travel 3 miles along the river road.
 Group site B is in the main campground — it’s across from a sandy beach.
 We can put you in contact with other women driving from SLC if you’d like to carpool and share costs!

 What should I bring?